-In the evening, the team prepared an open house that

-included a presentation of the project and goals for the charrette and public engagement exercises, "What makes a "Healthy Kent County?" and a "dot" exercise.
-Participants were asked to respond, in two words, what makes a healthy Kent County.
+In the evening, the team prepared an open house that included a presentation of the project and goals for the charrette and a public engagement exercise, the "dot" exercise.
 During the "dot" exercise, participants were asked to place dot stickers on images that appeal to their interest for the community.
 Next to each image board, residents had an opportunity to provide some written feedback on the reason for their selections.
 The images were categorized into the following themes-Healthy Food Access, Active Transportation and Active Recreation.
 These images involved examples of potential opportunities for the community and included:

 - Active parks/recreation space (including adult "playgrounds")

 - Passive recreation/parks space

 - Street furnishings

 - Lighting

 - Transit Stops

 - Underground utilities

 - Sidewalks and connectivity

 - Safe Biking

 - Trails

 - Street trees

 - Traffic calming

 - Safe pedestrian crossing

 - Community gardens

 - Farmers market with EBT

 - Trailside healthy food

 - Produce carts

 - Transit to healthy food

 - Wayfinding signage